SINTEF-9012/docker-nginx-https-redirect/README.md

-docker-nginx-https-redirect
+docker-nginx-www-redirect
 ===========================

-A simple nginx container that redirects all http requests to https
+A simple nginx container that redirects all http://www.domain.tld requests to https://domain.tld